siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 notice the relation
 ```

 This is not only a lesson for children.
-It is a correction for anyone who learned to treat number as indifferent units sitting beside one another.
+It is a correction for anyone who learned to treat number only as non-interacting units sitting beside one another.

 Ultrareals make the correction explicit.
-They keep positive value positive, remove negative magnitudes from the real layer, and let rotation or opposition explain what ordinary signs were trying to say.
+They keep positive value positive, keep negative magnitudes outside the real layer, and let rotation or opposition explain what ordinary signs were trying to say.

 The book therefore ends where it began: